qutip/qutip/doc/guide/heom/fermionic.rst

 We now look at how to calculate the correlation expansion coefficients for the Lorentzian spectral density ourselves.
-Once we have calculated the coefficients we can construct a :class:`~qutip.solve.nonmarkov.heom.FermionicBath` directly from them.
-A similar procedure can be used to apply :class:`~qutip.solve.nonmarkov.heom.HEOMSolver` to any fermionic bath for which we can calculate the expansion coefficients.
+Once we have calculated the coefficients we can construct a :class:`~qutip.solver.heom.FermionicBath` directly from them.
+A similar procedure can be used to apply :class:`~qutip.solver.heom.HEOMSolver` to any fermionic bath for which we can calculate the expansion coefficients.

 In the fermionic case we must descriminate between the order in which